tidepool-org/tidepool-org.github.io/PlatformRoadmap.md

 published: true
 ---

-This document was last edited at the beginning of June, 2014.
+This document was last edited at the end of June, 2014.

 #Platform Roadmap

-This is an attempt to document the general direction Tidepool is moving with respect to the development of our platform.
+This document lays out a roadmap of Tidepool's general technical focus for our platform the next several months.
+It is not a product design document, and specifically does not cover the design or development of our user-facing features within apps such as Blip.

 ##Overview

 Tidepool's team is small.
 We are constrained by our available resources, and we are also constrained by various external factors.
-Our primary goal is to have the maximum possible positive impact on people who have Type 1 Diabetes.
-We believe that for the duration of 2014, that means that we should concentrate on getting our first bit of software into the hands of real users.
-That, in turn, means making it useful AND making it so that we can apply for FDA approval as soon as possible.
+Our primary, long-term goal is to have the maximum possible positive impact on people who have Type 1 Diabetes.
+We believe that means that we should concentrate on getting our first bit of software into the hands of real users.

+From a corporate point of view, this means that we must:
+  1. Get usability feedback from clinicians and patients and iterate so Blip is ready for primetime.
+  1. Create a user-friendly uploader that gets device data into Tidepool's cloud.
+  1. Build a platform to host data so we can sell hosting services.
+  1. Implement a quality system that satisfies FDA requirements.
+  1. Submit for (and then receive) FDA approval.

+Our very aggressive goal is to submit a 510k application to FDA by the end of 2014.

-Blip, in turn, depends on having a robust, HIPAA-compliant backend built, tested, deployed, and capable of being FDA-approved.
+As mentioned above, this document does not consider the design and development of user interfaces.
+It is focused on getting a useful, robust, HIPAA-compliant backend built, tested, deployed, and capable of being FDA-approved.

 It is these ends that drive the prioritization and sequencing of the items in this document.

+Items marked with *@@* are lower priority given our current company priorities.
+Some of these (at least the ones not tied to Tidepool's deployment) might be good candidates for third party contributors to consider working on, as it's less likely that Tidepool's developers will be working on them soon.
+These items are marked with *@@3*.

 ##Our technical goals